 Here's where I left the main trail

-From the rock slide, I got a glimpse of the rock wall (centre) above the trees.
+From an open slope, I got a glimpse of the rock wall (centre) above the trees

 Cool hiking on the moss floor